Curtis Parkinson | Widow’s Reasonable Financial Provision Claim Rejected

 Ramus v Holt & Ors (Re Estate of Christopher Stewart Ramus) [2022]

-In this recent case, the claimant, Elizabeth Ramus, was eligible under the Inheritance (Provision for Family and Dependants Act) 1975 (1975 Act) at the time of her husband’s death.
+In this recent case, the claimant, Elizabeth Ramus, was eligible to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975 when her husband died.
+Despite this, the court denied her claim for additional provision, even though her husband’s will left her provision controlled by trustees who potentially had conflicting family interests.

 Background Details